Skip to Content

 Don’t create more work for yourself.
 Order Samplize now and have them shipped directly to you.
 No-fuss, no mess!
 Check them out for yourself, you won’t be disappointed.

-If you decide to make your own swatches I recommend using this foam board and getting yourself a bunch of swatch brushes to keep on hand.
+If you decide to make your own swatches, I recommend using this foam board and getting yourself a bunch of swatch brushes to keep on hand.

 PAINT COLOR ADVICE